Aaron-Mok/StereoCamera/README.md

 **Author:** Aaron Mok
 **Status:** 🚧 Ongoing Project
-**Keywords:** Stereo Vision, Raspberry Pi HQ Camera, Depth Estimation, ISP Pipeline, Distortion Correction, Python, OpenCV, 3D Printing
+**Keywords:** Optics, Stereo Vision, Raspberry Pi HQ Camera, Depth Estimation, ISP Pipeline, Distortion Correction, Python, OpenCV, 3D Printing, CADing

 ## Overview

 This project aims to build a complete **stereo camera system from scratch** using two Raspberry Pi HQ cameras.
 The system captures synchronized raw Bayer images, processes them through a custom image signal processing (ISP) pipeline, and performs stereo calibration and depth estimation.
 It also includes the design and fabrication of a **custom 3D-printed mount** to ensure precise camera alignment.

-The project emphasizes **understanding and implementing each step** of the stereo vision pipeline, including distortion correction, to enable accurate and consistent depth reconstruction.
+This project showcases the complete stereo vision pipeline, from lens and sensor selection to camera alignment and image processing, with the goal of achieving accurate and reliable depth reconstruction.

 ## Features